 The City of Highland Park revised their SMPP to coincide with the March 2016 ILR40 permit.
 As described in the revised SMPP there are extensive monitoring efforts already underway across the County.
-The City is located in North Branch Chicago River Watershed Workgroup (NBWW) and supports Lake County Health Department (LCHD) efforts.
+The MS4 is located in and participates in the North Branch Chicago River Watershed Workgroup (NBWW), and supports Lake County Health Department (LCHD) efforts.
 The QLP section of the report describes the status of Lake County waters using information gathered by these workgroups, the LCHD and IEPA.
-The following is a brief summary of the efforts described in more detail in the SMPP.